An Overview of Special Needs Estate Planning

 There are two types of Special Needs Trusts:

 Third-Party Special Needs Trust: Created using the assets of the parent(s) as part of an estate plan; distributed by a Will or Living Trust.

 Self-Settled Special Needs Trust: Generally created by a parent, grandparent or legal guardian using the child's assets to fund the Trust (e.g., when the child receives a settlement from a personal injury lawsuit and will require lifelong care).
 If assets remain in the Trust after the child’s death, a payback to the state is required, but only to the extent the child receives public assistance benefits.

 Special Needs Trusts are a critical component of your estate planning if you have loved ones with disabilities for whom you wish to provide after your passing.
 Generally, Special Needs Trusts are either stand-alone trusts funded with separate assets (like life insurance) or they can be sub-trusts in existing living trusts.

 Special Needs Estate Planning Online Resource Center

 Planning for your loved one with special needs requires extensive research to become a well-educated advocate.
 You will want to keep up-to-date on the latest medical, educational, financial, and legal changes.
-Nickerson Law Firm provides assistance to you and your family in addressing your unique concerns.
+Nickerson Law Group provides assistance to you and your family in addressing your unique concerns.
 We hope this Special Needs Resource Center provides you with a quick reference to find the additional resources you may need.